KevinVan720/JETSCAPE_HPC/README.md

 This repo contains python scripts that submits multiple jobs of JETSCAPE on a HPC.
 Specifically, this repo is for heavy flavor study using the branch: https://github.com/JETSCAPE/JETSCAPE-COMP/tree/ReleaseAApaper_for_HD_HF_photon.

+Before proceeding, you should have working knowledge of the JETSCAPE framework and how submitting jobs on a HPC works.

 ### WSU

 The WSU folder contains scripts that were tested on the WSU grid that uses the slurm job scheduler.
 It is for exploring JETSCAPE with different settings once at a time.
 You need to put the JETSCAPE folder, the user xml file and the sub_to_run.py file under the same folder.
-Then type "python3 sub_to_run.py" will submit the jobs that has different pThat bins.
+Then typing "python3 sub_to_run.py" will submit the jobs that has different pThat bins.

 The sub_to_hadronize.py will submit jobs that takes final partons generated from the previous step and hadronize them with the settings you assign.